Agency Suspensions and Reductions

 - Services at Workforce1 Centers and Business Solutions Centers are currently available virtually.

-- The TLC Long Island City office is open Monday through Friday from 8 am until 4 pm, by appointment only.
+- The TLC Long Island City office is open Monday through Friday from 8 am until 4 pm.

 - The TLC Staten Island office is open on Wednesdays from 9 am until 4 pm.